LLNL/sundials/doc/shared/sunstepper/SUNStepper_Description.rst

    This type represents a function with the signature of :c:func:`SUNStepper_SetStopTime`.

+.. c:type:: SUNErrCode (*SUNStepperSetStepDirectionFn)(SUNStepper stepper, sunrealtype stepdir)

+   This type represents a function with the signature of :c:func:`SUNStepper_SetStepDirection`.

+.. c:type:: SUNErrCode (*SUNStepperGetStepDirectionFn)(SUNStepper stepper, sunrealtype* stepdir)

+   This type represents a function with the signature of :c:func:`SUNStepper_GetStepDirection`.

 .. c:type:: SUNErrCode (*SUNStepperSetForcingFn)(SUNStepper stepper, sunrealtype tshift, sunrealtype tscale, N_Vector* forcing, int nforcing)